novakdr/gem-collection/README.md

-# week-4-game
+# Gem Collection
-Gem collecting game
+A simple Gem Collecting Game that uses JQuery to dynamically update the pages.